generalwrex/DESERVE/README.md

 DESERVE - Not Ready Yet
 =====

-A new Dedicated Server wrapper console application for Space Engineers Dedicated Server paired with a Manager GUI for full server control
+A New Dedicated Server application for Space Engineers paired with a Manager GUI for full server control

+"Because you DESERVE more!"